 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), security guards and gaming surveillance officers should see 18% employment growth during the 2010-2020 decade (www.bls.gov).
-This growth is about as fast as average.
-The BLS also reported that security guards earned a median annual wage of $23,970 in May 2012.
-Gaming surveillance officers and gaming investigators earned a higher median annual wage of $29,610.
+According to the U.S. Bureau of Labor Statistics (BLS), security guards and gaming surveillance officers should see 5% employment growth during the 2014-2024 decade (www.bls.gov).
+The BLS also reported that these professionals earned a median salary of $24,680 as of May 2015.

 Several states do require that security guards gain licensure by completing a training program and passing a background check.
 Those security guards who carry guns must gain additional licensure.
 Security guards can also elect to gain national certification from ASIS International.